TangentFoxy/gravity/README.md

 Quick-Start Stuff!
 ==================

+(It seems not to work with the HTML preview anymore.
+The next link may or may not work.
+The way to be sure is to download the ZIP from above, extract everything, and double-click 'gravity.html' to start it.)

 [Click here to play with it] [2].
 I also suggest opening up the [Console] [3] reference to see what you can do with it right now.
 Known bugs are listed in the [todo.md] [4] file, along with a scrawled list of my to-be-done's.

 What is Gravity?